.

 Each controller in a machine is assigned a unique device identification number by the operating system.
 Motion Console uses this number to communicate with the controller.
 When all controllers reside within a single host computer, Motion Console requires only Controller numbers (0, 1, 2, etc.) to differentiate between them.
 When controllers reside in separate client computers linked through a network to the Motion Console host, each controller must also be assigned a unique IP address and Port Number.

-XMP Controller Placement on PCI Buses
+Controller Placement on PCI Buses

 PCI bus architecture imposes constraints which must be observed during card installation.
-When adding controllers to Motion Console, each XMP board is assigned a physical location on the PCI bus in the form of a Controller Number.
+When adding controllers to Motion Console, each controller board is assigned a physical location on the PCI bus in the form of a Controller Number.
 This is a device index number beginning at "0," which indexes with each new addition of a controller board, and which ignores non-MEI devices.
 Motion Console uses the device index number to associate configuration/status information with a particular controller.

 Adding, removing or rearranging PCI devices can cause a motion controller device number to change.
 For systems with only a single controller, this is not a problem.
 For systems with multiple controllers, Motion Console will not know whether the device index to the physical controller map has changed.
 This is because some data is stored in the Motion Console initialization file and is associated with the device number.
 The following data will be associated with the wrong controller in Motion Console if the device number changes: